 Primary sources from more than 35 countries related to LGBTQ activism and the HIV/AIDS crisis.

-Academic and literary journals, journals of sinology, and missionary periodicals in English about China.
+Contains: Academic and literary journals and missionary periodicals in English about China.

-Primary source collection for the study of China and its relations with the West in the late Qing and Republican periods.
+Good for: Researching China and its relations with the West during the late Qing and Republican periods.

 1945-1950